abdullahab001/churn-prediction/Documentation.md

 **Results and Recommendations**

-The developed models achieved promising results in predicting driver attrition, with precision, recall, and F1 scores indicating effective performance.
+The best-performing model, achieving a precision of 0.8056, recall of 0.8910, and F1 score of 0.8462, can be deployed for real-time predictions of driver churn, contributing to proactive retention strategies at Ola.
 Insights from the model can guide Ola in implementing targeted retention strategies and addressing specific issues contributing to driver churn.

 **Actionable Insights & Recommendations**